jterrazz/42-hypertube/README.md

 # 42-hypertube

 A peer to peer streaming website made with ReactJS and NodeJS.
-We use the ES6 syntax.
 It allows you to beautifully search a torrent database and to stream the file directly into your browser.

 Disclaimer: This application was created for learning at the 42 Paris School.
 For legal reasons, you shouldn't use it in production.